msobh13/bot13/README.md

 also install other lib if required  ,, you will get an err with the lib name use that name to install missing lib

-please change Margin=125 ,, to your required lav
+please change Margin=125 ,, to your required LAVRAGE  ..
+ALSO PLEASE CHANGE YOUR LAVRAGE IN BINANCE TO MATCH THE ONE INSIDE THE BOT

 To open a short pos send email to your bot exactly as follow